hroskes/Malbim/README.md

 ###Nekudot

 In pasuk ב, the word רֹעֶה has nekudot.
 The search should ignore nekudot, but they should be put in place wherever they're needed for clarity.
-This includes synonyms.txt
+This includes synonyms.txt.
+Right now I can't get LaTeX to accept nekudot, but hopefully that will change.

 ###Comparisons